Relightable Neural Actor with Intrinsic Decomposition and Pose Control

-\subsubsection{Normal Maps}
+\subsubsection{Normal Maps.}

 For each point in a ray, we want to obtain the normal value that will be required for solving the rendering equation during relighting (will be introduced in \cref{sec:method_render}).
 This value could be obtained by computing the gradient from the neural field~\cite{zhang2021nerfactor}.
 However, this process requires back-propagating gradients throughout the entire network and often results in noisy normals.
-Instead, we explicitly compute the normal vector close to the visible surface by leveraging the estimate unbiased depth $\hat{\mathbf{D}}$~\cite{NEURIPS2021_e41e164f}:
+Instead, we explicitly compute the normal vector close to the visible surface by deriving the unbiased depth $\hat{\mathbf{D}}$~\cite{NEURIPS2021_e41e164f}: